Redon-Tech/radio-system/docs/setup/configuration.md

 The Radio system comes with audio published by parker02311, due to the audio privacy update these audios will not work by default.
 You can find the audio used in his videos [here](http://www.w2sjw.com/radio_sounds.html) and republish them yourself.

+The panic sound is a public audio on the toolbox and should work by default.

 Actions:

 | Action          | Description                                                                                |